-The Philosophy of Mr. Simmel.
-Georg Simmel: biography and career.
-The social function of money
+Philosophy of Mr. Simmel.
+Georg Simmel: biography and creative path.
+Social function of money

 Conclusion